 Birchington Secluded beach and coffee houses

-Broadstairs is known for it's lovely sandy beach, restaurants, coffee houses and Bleak House where Charles Dickens lived for many years.
+Broadstairs is known for its lovely sandy beach, restaurants, coffee houses and Bleak House where Charles Dickens lived for many years.
 It's quite possible to walk along the coast to Ramsgate.

-Canterbury Lovely town with the Chaucer Tales, Dane John Gardens (including a maze) and Canterbury Cathedral
+Canterbury Lovely city with the Chaucer Tales, Dane John Gardens (including a maze) and Canterbury Cathedral

 Chatham Charles Dickens worked at the Chatham Dockyard.

 Dartford Darrent Valley hospital with views over the bridge

 Dover Cinque port, famous white cliffs and Dover Castle

 Faversham Market Town of Kings with lots of old pubs, live music in historic old pubs and lovely creek.
 Photos